Jordi

 Professor of Economics at IESE Business School.
 He holds a PhD in Economics (1987) from the University of California at Berkeley.

-Jordi Gual is Non-executive Chairman of the Board of Directors of VidaCaixa since April 2021.
-He is member of the Board of Directors of Telefônica Brasil and of the Advisory Board of Telefónica España.
-Since March 2022 he is Associate of OXERA Consulting LLP (London).
-He also serves on the board of the CEDE Foundation and is a Research Fellow at the Centre for Economic Policy Research (CEPR) in London, a SUERF Fellow and a member of the Advisory Board of Instituto Español de Analistas.
+Jordi Gual is a member of the Board of Directors of Telefônica Brasil and of the Advisory Board of Telefónica España.
+He is also Board Adviser of Oxera Consulting LLP and a member of its Governing Board.
+He serves on the board of the CEDE Foundation and is a Research Fellow at the Centre for Economic Policy Research (CEPR), a SUERF Fellow and a member of the Advisory Board of Instituto Español de Analistas.

 Between 2016 and 2021, he served as Chairman of CaixaBank.
-Prior to this appointment, he was Chief Economist and Head of Strategic Planning and Research of CaixaBank and Director-General of Planning and Strategic Development of CriteriaCaixa.
-Jordi Gual joined the “la Caixa” Group in 2005.
-He has been a member of the Board of Directors of Telefónica, Erste Group Bank and Repsol.
+Prior to this appointment, he was Chief Economist and Head of Strategic Planning and Research of CaixaBank and Director-General of Planning and Strategic Development of CriteriaCaixa between 2005 and 2016.
+He was non-executive Chairman of VidaCaixa between 2021 and 2025 and has served in the Board of Directors of Telefónica, Erste Group Bank and Repsol.
 He has also been Vice Chairman of Círculo de Economía and Chairman of FEDEA.
-In the 1990s he served as an Economic Advisor for the European Commission’s Directorate-General for Economic and Financial Affairs in Brussels.
-He has been a visiting professor at the University of California, Berkeley, the Université Libre de Bruxelles and the Barcelona Graduate School of Economics.
+In the 1990s, he served as an Economic Advisor for the European Commission’s Directorate-General for Economic and Financial Affairs in Brussels.
+He has also been a visiting professor at the University of California, Berkeley, the Université Libre de Bruxelles and the Barcelona Graduate School of Economics.

-In 1999, he was awarded the Research Prize from the European Investment Bank and in 1979 the Extraordinary Award for his degree in Economics and Business.
+He was awarded the Research Prize from the European Investment Bank and the Extraordinary Award for his degree in Economics and Business.
 He has also been a Fulbright Scholar.

 Areas of interest.